atsoc1993/AF-Wallet-Watcher/README.md

 ## `tweet_af_holdings_summary.py`: USDC Value Logic, Fetching Account balances, OAuth1 & API Keys, Tweet Content Compilation

-To get the equivalent USDC value when tweeting a balance summary in `tweet_af_holdings_summary.py`:

-- Compute the Logic Sig Account for the pool address for USDC/ALGO on Tinyman by inserting the tinyman router application ID, asset A & asset B id's into the program bytes of the logic sig template provided by Tinyman for all pool address'.
+To get the equivalent USDC value when tweeting a balance summary in `tweet_af_holdings_summary.py`, we compute the Logic Sig Account for the pool address for USDC/ALGO on Tinyman by inserting the tinyman router application ID, asset A & asset B id's into the program bytes of the logic sig template provided by Tinyman for all pool address'.

 ```
     POOL_LOGICSIG_TEMPLATE = (